Joe Marston Medal

-The Joe Marston Medal is an A-League award given to the player of the match in the A-League Grand Final each year.
+The Joe Marston Medal is an A-League Men award given to the player of the match in the A-League Men Grand Final each year.
 Introduced in 1990, previously the award was also given to the best player in the National Soccer League grand final.
-The medal is named after Joe Marston, who played for Australia national association football team in the 1950s and was a member of the Preston North End side that played in the 1954 FA Cup Final.
+The medal is named after Joe Marston, who played for Australia national association football team in the 1950s and was a member of the Preston North End side that played in the 1954 FA Cup final.